a_skyline2

 My aunt, Peggy NAYLOR, taught here before she was married, in the early 1950s, as did Freda BARBER (later McBRIDE).

 Built in 1869.
+Listed at 2 - 8 Chadwick Mount, Everton Valley in 1873.
 My mother attended this school in the 1940s.
 It still looks fantastic, dominating Everton Valley.
 Like many other people I still call it Everton Valley.

 Mum remembers one set of stairs where, if you angled your ‘indoor shoes’ correctly, you could simply glide down.
 You weren’t supposed to, of course, and Mum said many people didn’t quite have the knack - sounds painful!